 OK — we will admit — we have done our fair share of partying throughout Europe.
 And before visiting Serbia, we had heard whispers about Belgrade’s party scene, but not nearly enough hype for the experience it was.

-Put simply; the Serbian capital is quickly transforming as the party hotspot in Europe.
+Put simply; the Serbian capital is quickly transforming into the party hotspot in Europe.
 There are plenty of enticing experiences for drinking your vacation silly, but by far, the best is the floating clubs alongside the Sava River.
-And the price of beer in Serbia is very budget-friendly as well, which makes the experience all that much more enticing.
+And the price of beer in Serbia is very budget-friendly as well, which makes your Balkan road trip experience all that much more enticing.

 Sample Regional Delicacies In Istria

 Croatia’s most northwestern region, Istria, is a triangle-shaped peninsula near the Slovenian border.
 It is a historically and culturally distinct region with close historical links with Italy (specifically the former Venetian Empire).
 To this day, many street and road signs are in both Croatian and Italian.

 So, it probably comes as no surprise that Istria is one of Croatia’s culinary hotspots.
 It’s literally the meeting point of northern Italian cuisine and Dalmatian and inland Croatian food.
 The rolling hills of the Istrian interior are home to wineries, olive farms, and truffle forests, while its beautiful coastal towns are famous for their amazing fish and seafood dishes.

 Consider spending some time in picturesque towns like Rovinj and Porec on the coast and the hilltop town of Motovun in rural Istria.

 Head to Grebaje Valley for the best experience in this area.
 From there, there are several trails, each leading to their own beautiful nature scenes and serenity like you can’t imagine.